Trajectory based models. Evaluation of minmax pricing bounds: General framework

-The notion of $0$-neutral market, taken from \cite{deganoI}, was originally introduced in \cite{BJN} and considered equivalent to arbitrage-free in their context.
-In our general setting, it is only a necessary condition for a discrete market to be arbitrage-free \cite[Corollary 1]{deganoI} while simultaneously allowing for arbitrage opportunities and a well defined theory of option pricing.

-The next definition introduces two basic concepts: a local, and portfolio independent, analogue on $\mathcal{S}$ of the $0$-neutral property of $\Me$ and a strengthening of this notion representing the local analogue of the arbitrage free property. \begin{definition} [$0$-Neutral \& Arbitrage-Free Nodes] Given a trajectory space $\Se$ and a node $(S,j)$:
+Given the central role of $0$-neutrality in our framework, it is imperative to find simple to check conditions guaranteeing a market to be $0$-neutral.
+Definition \ref{localDefinitions} below introduces two basic concepts towards that goal: a local, and portfolio independent, analogue on $\Swe$ of the $0$-neutral property of $\Me$ and a strengthening of this notion representing the local analogue of the arbitrage free property.